woocommerce/woocommerce-blocks/CONTRIBUTING.md

 ### Prerequisites

--   Have [Github's Hub](https://github.com/github/hub) cli installed and authenticated.
+-   Have [Github Hub](https://github.com/github/hub) cli installed and authenticated.

 **Before any release** ensure you update: